Flamingwizard4/MCNN/README.md

 # MCNN
-Implementation of Deep Morphological Convolutional Neural Networks introduced in 2013 "A Learning Framework for Morphological Operators using Counter–Harmonic Mean"
+Tensorflow 2.0 Implementation of Deep Morphological Convolutional Neural Networks introduced in 2013 "A Learning Framework for Morphological Operators using Counter–Harmonic Mean"